 Before the American housing bubble burst at the end of 2007, creditors and lenders throughout the nation were doling out mortgages left and right, seemingly to anyone who asked.
-Many of these loans were given to under-qualified homebuyers and were made on the assumption that the housing market would continue to prosper and home equity would continue to rise.
+Creditors gave many of these loans to under-qualified homebuyers.
+They gave them on the assumption that the housing market would continue to prosper and home equity would continue to rise.
 Unfortunately, this was not the case.
 In the wake of the subprime mortgage crisis and the housing market collapse, America experienced one of the worst economic climates in history.
-As a result, many homeowners found themselves and their homes underwater, meaning that they owed more than their homes were worth.
+As a result, many homeowners found themselves and their homes underwater.
+This meant that they owed more than their homes were worth.

-The financial struggles of many Americans were further compounded by a weak job market.
+A weak job market further compounded the financial struggles of many Americans.
 In the years following the economic downturn, homeowners faced uncertainty, insurmountable debts, and foreclosures.
 For those who had borrowed against their property and taken out second mortgages or home equity lines of credit, the threat of losing their homes seemed all too real.

 Filing for Chapter 13 Bankruptcy

 While foreclosure statistics are certainly alarming, homeowners who face the prospect of foreclosure proceedings should know that you do have options available.
 Whether this comes in the form of bankruptcy or alternative resolutions will depend on a number of circumstances and your current financial situation.
 In any case, an experienced Charlotte bankruptcy attorney from our firm can help you determine the most appropriate plan of action you can take to manage your debt and protect your home.